phptuts/codingwithnoah/arduino-blockly/lesson-12-rgb-led-challenges/index.md

 ![Analog Block](/images/arduino-block/lesson-12/red_analog.png)

-12) Connect an "analog write" block to bottom of the one you just created and set pin option to 10.
+12) Connect an "analog write" block to the bottom of the one you just created and set pin option to 10.

 ![Analog Block](/images/arduino-block/lesson-12/green_analog.png)

-13) Connect an "analog write" block to bottom of the one you just created and set pin option to 11.
+13) Connect an "analog write" block to the bottom of the one you just created and set pin option to 11.

 ![Analog Block](/images/arduino-block/lesson-12/blue_analog.png)

-14) Change the middle block to 150.
-Notice the block that controls the rgb value.
+14) Change the middle block to 255.
+Notice the block that controls the RGB value.

 ![Analog Block](/images/arduino-block/lesson-12/set_color_value.png)